Workers' Compensation Appeals Board

 The Workers’ Compensation Appeals Board decides appeals of Orders issued by judges of the Court of Workers’ Compensation Claims.
 The Workers’ Compensation Appeals Board is comprised of three judges appointed by the Governor and is separate from the Court of Workers’ Compensation Claims.
 The Appeals Board’s mission is to provide all employers and employees of Tennessee fair, accurate, and meaningful review of decisions rendered by the Court of Workers’ Compensation Claims.
 The Appeals Board reviews cases with dates of injury on or after July 1, 2014.

-Appeals Board Judges are Appointed by the Governor.
-The Judges Are:
+The Workers' Compensation Appeals Board Judges are appointed by the Governor.
+The judges are: